TomCordemans/LABS/docs/mac-flooding/README.md

 6. Conclusion

-    It is easy to change the behavior of switch to the behavior of a hub.
+    It is easy to change the behavior of a switch to the behavior of a hub.